 From the log cabins set out on the tree-lined shores of Table Rock Lake to the Lost Canyon Cave & Nature Trail and Dogwood Canyon Nature Park’s 10,000 acres, Big Cedar Lodge has been fashioned by its founder Johnny Morris as a destination where visitors can easily connect with the natural beauty of the Ozarks.

-Golf is yet another way for guests to explore the region’s wonderful landscape, with fifty-eight diverse holes in play at a 9-hole par three course designed by Jack Nicklaus (Top of the Rock), a 13-hole short course laid out by Gary Player (Mountain Top), and two 18-hole layouts from the architectural teams of Tom Fazio (Buffalo Ridge Springs) and Bill Coore and Ben Crenshaw.
-There's even an 18-hole Tiger Woods-designed layout (Payne's Valley) which is in the late grow-in stage and is slated to open for public play in spring 2020.
+Golf is yet another way for guests to explore the region’s wonderful landscape, with seventy-six diverse holes in play here: there's a 9-hole par three course designed by Jack Nicklaus (Top of the Rock); a 13-hole short course laid out by Gary Player (Mountain Top); and three 18-hole layouts from the architectural teams of Tom Fazio (Buffalo Ridge Springs), Bill Coore and Ben Crenshaw (Ozarks National) and Tiger Woods (Payne's Valley).

 “We try to find property that looks and feels like golf in its natural state,” Bill Coore explained.
 “Properties that don’t require extreme alterations.
 Then we let the natural characteristics of those sites be the guide to create the character and strategy of those courses.”